Many were sore chased and some were cut down:

 fighting, Cornwallis with the Rockbridge County Militia in 1781.

-By Odell McGuire © Dec '95
+Part 1VBy Odell McGuire © Dec '95

 The battle near Guilford Courthouse was over and the campaign appeared stalemated.
 With General Edward Stevens wounded and Colonel William Campbell sent home, the Augusta and Rockbridge riflemen had been put under the command of Brigadier Robert Lawson, an officer they didn't know.
 Many had lost their blankets and warm clothes in the fight, and, as the cold rain slackened, the weather turned even colder.
 They began to talk of going home.
 The diary of Private Sam Houston from the Rockbridge battalion of Colonel Samuel McDowell, tells the story: